Iraqi Shi'ite militants fight for Syria's Assad

 Syrian rebels consider the Shi‘ite militants a pro-Assad militia.
 Some have been captured and killed in combat, militants and local families in Iraq said.

-In Baghdad’s Ameen Shi‘ite neighborhood, a large recently erected billboard shows the photograph of a bearded Mehdi Army militant who the poster proclaims became a “martyr” in February.
-Neighborhood families say he was killed in fighting in Syria.
+In Baghdad’s Ameen Shi‘ite neighbourhood, a large recently erected billboard shows the photograph of a bearded Mehdi Army militant who the poster proclaims became a “matyr” in February.
+Neighbourhood families say he was killed in fighting in Syria.

 A video posted on YouTube last month by Syrian rebels showed a young man named as Ahmed al-Maksosi whose face appeared to be swollen with signs of beating and torture as he confessed that he was a Mehdi Army fighter.